flauwekeul/honeycomb/README.md

 const statefulGrid = new Grid(hexPrototype, rectangle({ width: 2, height: 2 }))
 // …all hexes produced by the traverser are added to a store (a JS Map): statefulGrid.store  // Map(4) {"0,0" => Hex, "1,0" => Hex, "0,1" => Hex, "1,1" => Hex}
-// This is a stateful grid (it has a store) and it can be iterated: statefulGrid
+// A grid with a store is a stateful grid and it can be iterated: statefulGrid
   .filter((hex) => hex.q === 1)
   .each((hex) => console.log(hex))
   .run()  // logs: Hex {q: 1, r: 0}, Hex {q: 1, r: 1}

 // If you don't need state and/or want a performance gain, create a stateless grid: const statelessGrid = new Grid(hexPrototype) // don't pass a 2nd argument statelessGrid.store // Map(0) {}
 // This grid can't be iterated (what hexes and in what order?) statelessGrid.each((hex) => console.log(hex)).run() // logs nothing
-// However, traversal is always possible: statelessGrid
+// However, stateless grids can always be traversed: statelessGrid
   .traverse(at({ q: 1, r: 1 })) // traverse a single hex
   .each((hex) => console.log(hex))
   .run()  // logs: Hex {q: 1, r: 1}

+// To update a grid's store (add/remove/change hexes), you could do this manually: const hexToAdd = statefulGrid.getHex({ q: 2, r: 2 })
+statefulGrid.store.set(hexToAdd.toString(), hexToAdd)
+// But this mutates the grid (possibly introducing bugs).
+Use update() instead: const anotherHex = statefulGrid.getHex({ q: 3, r: 3 }) const updatedGrid = statefulGrid.update((grid) => {
+  // grid is a clone of the source grid (statefulGrid), so you can mutate it in-place grid.store.set(anotherHex.toString(), anotherHex)
+  // you don't have to return the grid
+})
+statefulGrid.store.get(anotherHex.toString()) // undefined
+updatedGrid.store.get(anotherHex.toString()) // Hex {q: 3, r: 3}

 ```

 ### Controlling how hexes are created